Eclectus parrots are intelligent and playful friends

 Eclectus parrots can become very sensitive birds, so it is important to train them correctly right from the beginning.
 Eclectus parrots can be fantastic companions.
 They are caring, loving, and they can become very attached.
 However, if not properly trained, they can be very nervous and may never want to leave their cage.

-For these reasons, we highly recommend that you find an effective training program for your Eclectus.
-Whether your Eclectus is new to your home or you’ve had him for years, a training program will always come in handy.
-We personally recommend the Bird Tricks Parrot Training Course by Chet Womach.
-You can see many of his videos for free to get an idea of how much he knows about parrots and how he can help you train yours.
+For this reason, we highly recommend that you find an effective training program for your Eclectus.
+Whether your parrot is new to your home or you’ve had him for years, a training program will always come in handy.
+We personally recommend the Bird Tricks Parrot Training Course by Dave and Jamieleigh Womach.
+You can see many of their videos for free to get an idea of how much they know about parrots and how they can help you train yours.

-Below is one of Chet’s videos that discusses tips on how to train your Eclectus.
-This video is a great example of how effective the training courses are and how they are filled with a wealth of useful information for any bird owner.
-This video is really only the first step in getting your bird tamed.
-We highly recommend checking out Chet’s curriculum for taming your Eclectus even further.
+Below is one of Dave’s videos about training an Eclectus who hates men and kids.
+This video is a great example of how effective the training courses can be and how they are filled with a wealth of useful information for any bird owner.

 - The Essential Eclectus Supplies Checklist